ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 You do it in the Page's Edit mode by dragging a block from the menu on the right to the correct zone on the page.

 Drag a Content List block from the menu to the left zone on the page.
 Click the block and fill in the form.
-Here you name the block and decide what it will display.
+Here you name the block and decide what it displays.
 Choose the "Dog Breed Catalog" folder as the Parent, select Dog Breed as the content type to be displayed, and choose a limit (3).
 You'll display the first three Dog Breeds from the database.

 ![Window with Content List options](enterprise_tut_content_list_window.png)

-Click **Submit** and you should see a preview of what the block will look like with the dog breed information displayed.
+Click **Submit** and you should see a preview of what the block looks like with the dog breed information displayed.

 ![Content List Styled](enterprise_tut_content_list_styled.png "Content List Styled")